mafmagalhaes19/mafmagalhaes19/README.md

 ### :woman_technologist: About Me :

 I am a Backend Developer from Portugal.
-I am currently taking my master's degree in Computer Engineering at FEUP.
+I am currently finishing my master's degree in Computer Engineering at FEUP.

-- :telescope: I’m currently working as a Backend Engineer Intern at Blip, in Porto.
+- :telescope: I’m currently working as a Backend Engineer at Blip, in Porto.

 - :seedling: I'm currently learning about Full Stack Web Development.

-- :zap: In my free time, I like to work on my personal projects (I am currently building a website that will show you personalized tourist routes) and I also like to learn and take courses related to useful technologies (Kafka, Springboot, Flink, etc.).
+- :zap: In my free time, I like to work on my personal projects and I also like to learn and take courses related to useful technologies (Kafka, Springboot, Flink, etc.).

 - :mailbox: How to reach me: [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mafalda-magalh%C3%A3es-52a118231/)